Hirschfeld Holiday at Henri Bendel

 For more than 75 years Hirschfeld drew luminaries from Broadway and Hollywood for “The New York Times” and almost every other notable publication.
 Full of wit and verve, in distinctively bold and often intricate lines, Hirschfeld captured the greats with his pen.
 Actors, singers, dancers, producers, directors, and playwrights, classical musicians and rock bands-from the 1920’s on, being “Hirschfelded” signified that you had arrived.
 Famously, Hirschfeld drew while seated in a barber’s chair in his New York City studio.
 Hirschfeld continued to work daily until his death in 2003.

 Henri Bendel has worked hand-in-hand with Hirschfeld’s exclusive gallery, the Margo Feiden Galleries Ltd., New York, to create a truly unique presentation of the late illustrator’s work for their holiday windows.

 The displays in the window and throughout the store were hand sculpted by Tom Carroll Scenery, with the art direction and assistance of Henri Bendel Assistant VP of Visual, Gilberto Santana.

 above: The HIRSCHFELD SPECTACULAR!
 Poster (Size: 37″h x 28″w) is available for purchase.
 Until January 2, 2014, the price is $135 (includes shipping, packed flat).
 OR, Collect the Poster with our Compliments, our Gift to you with the purchase of a Hirschfeld Drawing, Lithograph, or Etching.
-Purchase by calling the MARGO FEIDEN GALLERIES LTD at 212.677.5330
+Purchase by contacting the MARGO FEIDEN GALLERIES LTD \